These recipies are simple and have agreeable strong tastes.

 26. Put the loaf pans back in the oven with the damp rag over them.

-28. After about 6 hours (2pm) the dough will be ready, it will have risen enough that it is lifting the damp rag.
+28. After about 6 hours (about 2pm) the dough will be ready, it will have risen enough that it is lifting the damp rag.
+(You can make it ready sooner or later by adjusting the temperature; higher temperatures are ready sooner.)
 The real test is a "poke test", where you get your finger wet and poke the dough slightly and it should spring back but leaving a slight indentation.
 But I'm used to my recipe and I know how much it has risen when it is ready so it's enough for me to just look at it.

 29. Take the bread loaf pans out of the oven.